 The sound quality is impeccable, the controls are easy to handle and the fit is great.
 You will find the silicone gel tips of various sizes fitting snugly into your ear.
 The model is sweat-resistant, so you need not be apprehensive of using it during intense works out.

 Noise cancellation and sound leakage qualities are impressive, which means that you do not get to hear too much of ambient noise while ensuring that the audio is not audible to others around you.
-The battery pack in combination with the charging case ensure that you get enough playtime on the earbuds.
+The battery pack in combination with the charging case ensure that you get enough playtime on the wireless earbuds.

 It does lack a power saver mode though, which could have made this a better product.
 Pairing this with other devices is a breeze, you can start and complete the pairing in just two steps quickly.